peterhry/peterhrynkow.com/_drafts/component-api.md

 ### Abstractness

-Is it better to have one component that does five things or five components that do one thing?
+Is it better to have one component that does five things or five components that each do one thing?

-For example, you could create one video component that supports multiple video providers (i.e. YouTube, Vimeo, Twitch) or multiple video components that each handle one provider.
+For example, you could create one video component that supports multiple video providers (i.e. YouTube, Vimeo, Twitch) or multiple video components that each support one provider.

 Engineers gravitate toward higher levels of abstractions because they allow repeated code to be combined.
 This reduces file size as well as testing and maintenance effort, but abstraction comes at a cost — especially if done incorrectly.

 TBC